 If you have any questions regarding reimbursement of travel-related expenses, please contact our office.

 The recommended way of getting Japanese yen is at Narita or Haneda Airport.
 You can do it in two ways: either at an ATM with the PLUS or CIRRUS signs or through the bank window and change your home currency into yen.
 The reason why we suggest getting yen cash at the airport is because regular Japanese bank ATMs do not accept foreign bank cards.
-The only ATMs that accept foreign bank cards in 2014 are (1) Japan Post Bank, (2) inside Seven-Eleven convenience stores, and (3) Citibank Japan.
+The only ATMs that accept foreign bank cards are (1) Japan Post Bank, (2) inside Seven-Eleven convenience stores.
 All ATM machines will have an option for English instruction.

 Japan Post ATMs have a green sign that reads “JP Bank”.
 They accept the following cards for withdrawal transactions: PLUS, CIRRUS, VISA, VISA Electron, MasterCard, Maestro, American Express, Diners Club, JCB, China UnionPay, and Discover.
 Check the below link for more information.